ADolbyB/sdr-beamforming/KrakenSDR/README.md

 - [Arrow Antennas 5 Element Dipole Array](https://www.arrowantennas.com/arrowii/krsdr.html): A Tower mount 5 channel antenna for direction finding with the KrakenSDR.
 - [KiwiSDR Resources](http://kiwisdr.com/)

+## Current Issues:

+Please see my GitHub [Issue #5](https://github.com/krakenrf/gr-krakensdr/issues/5) regarding KrakenSDR and GNURadio.
+- I do a complete x86_64 [`krakensdr_doa`](https://github.com/krakenrf/krakensdr_doa) and [`gr-krakensdr`](https://github.com/krakenrf/gr-krakensdr) install from scratch using the install scripts on a fresh install of Linux Mint 21.3.
+- This issue deals with the error message "Exception: Failed to get IQ Samples" when running a GNU Radio flow graph.
+- The root cause comes from the `rtlsdr_demod_write_reg failed with -9` error in the `rtl_daq.log` file.
+    - Per user KrakenRF: "This is the core problem.
+This usually means that there is some problem communicating with the KrakenSDR.
+So most likely a USB data cable problem.
+Please try another high quality USB cable, and also try the ports on the back of your PC.
+Sometimes the ports on the front of desktop computers are internally connected with very low quality cabling, and so they won't work well with high data rate devices."
+    - At the moment, no solution for this problem has been found.

 ## Notes on KrakenSDR Mobile Power Requirements:
 In order to set up a mobile DoA setup using a Rasperry Pi 4 or 5, The following power requirements need to be taken into account:
 - The [Raspberry Pi 4](https://www.raspberrypi.com/products/type-c-power-supply/) requires at least a 5V 3.0A (15W) power supply.
 Note that the CanaKit Pi 4 power supply we used was rated at 18W.